 We are a developer and manufacturer of lateral flow rapid diagnostic tests that detect infectious diseases.
 Our products are sold through private distributors as well as public health and non-governmental organizations.
-The main products that we actively market and that are commercially available today are our three HIV Rapid Tests (Sure Check(TM) HIV and HIV 1/2 Stat-Pak and HIV 1/2 Stat-Pak Dipstick).
+The main products that we actively market and that are commercially available today are our three HIV Rapid Tests (SURE CHECK®HIV 1/2, HIV 1/2 STAT-PAKTM and HIV 1/2 STAT-PAKTM Dipstick), and our rapid test for Chagas disease, Chagas STAT-PAKTM.
+We also have products under development in the areas of veterinary and human tuberculosis, emerging and neglected diseases, including products that are under development employing our patent pending Dual Path Platform.